doveletter/.github/README.md

 ![one-time2](https://github.com/user-attachments/assets/fbfea89a-4059-4353-b0a0-db82e112199c)

+At this level, your company logo or personal profile will be prominently featured on the Dove Letter introduction page.

 For the lifetime plan, it may take up to 12 hours to receive your invitation to Dove Letter, along with a thank you message 💌.

 ## Acknowledgement 💙